avescodes/conformity/README.md

 ### Schema dependencies

-The `{:txes [...]}` can also have a `:requires` attribute, which points to the keyword/ident of so9me other such map which it depends on having been already transacted before it can be.
+The `{:txes [...]}` can also have a `:requires` attribute, which points to the keyword/ident of some other such map which it depends on having been already transacted before it can be.
 This is declarative; Once specified in the map passed to `ensure-conforms`, confirmity handles the rest.

 ### Caveat: Norms only get conformed-to once!